smxi/inxi/README.txt

 SOURCE VERSION CONTROL: https://github.com/smxi/inxi MAIN BRANCH: master
-DEVELOPMENT BRANCHES: inxi-perl, one, two, three, android, bsd Dev branches are rarely used, but that's where the really hard new features etc are debugged and worked out. inxi itself has the built in feature to be able to update itself from anywhere, including these branches, which is very useful for development and debugging on many user systems.
+DEVELOPMENT BRANCHES: inxi-perl, one, two, three, android.
+Dev branches are rarely used, but that's where the really hard new features etc are debugged and worked out. inxi itself has the built in feature to be able to update itself from anywhere, including these branches, which is very useful for development and debugging on many user systems.

-PULL REQUESTS: inxi is VERY complicated and VERY hard to work on, so unless you have already talked to me about contributing, and, more important, shown that you can actually work with this type of logic, please do not spend time trying to work on inxi, unless it's a trivial patch, to the current branch, current version.
+PULL REQUESTS: Please talk to me before starting to work on any patch, unless it's a trivial bug fix.
 Please: NEVER even think about looking at or using previous inxi commits, previous to the current one, as a base for a patch.
-If you do, your patch / pull request will be rejected immediately, without any discussion.
+If you do, your patch / pull request will be rejected.

-Note further: no core changes will be accepted until inxi 3.0.0 goes live, since that's just more stuff I have to port over.

 inxi has one and only one release, and that is the current one (plus dev releases, of course, but those should never be packaged).
 All previous releases are